-(b) Exceptions.
-The following transfers of property do not constitute a change in ownership:

-(1) The transfer creates or transfers any joint tenancy interest and after such creation or transfer, all transferor(s) are among the joint tenants.
-Upon the creation of such a joint tenancy (hereafter a joint tenancy described in subdivision (b)(1)), Such a transferor who is also a transferee is, therefore, considered to be an "original transferor" for purposes of determining the property to be reappraised upon subsequent transfers.
-If a spouse of an "original transferor" acquires an interest in the joint tenancy property either during the period that the "original transferor" holds an interest or by means of a transfer from the "original transferor," such spouse shall also be considered to be an "original transferor."
-"Spouse" includes a registered domestic partner who shall have the same rights, protections, and benefits, and shall be subject to the same responsibilities and obligations as granted to and imposed upon spouses pursuant to section 297.5 of the Family Code.
-For a transfer of a joint tenancy interest into trust from November 13, 2003 to a date before October 1, 2013, any joint tenant may also become an "original transferor" by transferring his or her joint tenancy interest to the other joint tenant(s) through his or her trust if the trust instrument names the other joint tenant(s) as the present beneficiary or beneficiaries.
+- (b) Exceptions.
+The following transfers of property do not constitute a change in ownership: - (1) The transfer creates or transfers any joint tenancy interest and after such creation or transfer, all transferor(s) are among the joint tenants.
+Upon the creation of such a joint tenancy (hereafter a joint tenancy described in subdivision (b)(1)), a transferor who is also a transferee is an "original transferor" for purposes of determining the property to be reappraised upon subsequent transfers.
 All other initial and subsequent joint tenants are considered to be "other than original transferors."
 To create original transferor status, a transaction must occur that either changes title to joint tenancy or adds an additional person to title.
+The purchase of property as joint tenants does not create "original transferor" status.
 The elimination of a joint tenant does not create "original transferor" status in any of the remaining joint tenants.